parsa-gholampour/Qualitative-review-of-movie-reviews-on-IMDB-with-GloVe/README.md

 The IMDB movie reviews dataset is used for sentiment analysis.
 It is a binary classification dataset with positive and negative reviews.

-The dataset is automatically downloaded using the `kagglehub` package.
-Ensure you have appropriate access to Kaggle datasets before running the notebook.

 ## Embeddings

 Pre-trained GloVe embeddings are used for representing textual data in a dense vector format.
 Download the embeddings file and place it in the specified directory before running the corresponding notebook cell.